albertopiras/angular-autocomplete/README.md

 # Angular Autocomplete

-A simple AngularJS module that allows you to create fast autocomplete
+A simple AngularJS module that allows you to create fast and very simple autocomplete Components to use in your application.

 ## Angular-Autocomplete

 [view demo]